jsterner30/watchtower/README.md

 For information on reports, [see the automatically generated reports.md file](reports.md)

+If you add a report to the list of reports retrieved by the engine, the reports information should automatically be written to the reports.md file when you make your commit.
+Alternatively, you can run ```npm run genReportDocs``` to regenerate the reports.md file at any time.

 ### Overall Health Scoring

-Most reports contribute to an overall heath score for each repo.
+Many reports contribute to an overall heath score for each repo.
 These scores are calculated like GPA, where each contributing report has a weight and a letter grade associated with it.

 Each report calculates its own grade.
 Reports that do not apply to a repo do not affect the repo's overall score.
 The three report types generally calculate a grade in the following ways: